japila-books/apache-spark-internals/docs/SparkContext.md

 == [[creating-instance]] Creating SparkContext Instance

-You can create a SparkContext instance with or without creating a xref:ROOT:SparkConf.adoc[SparkConf] object first.
+You can create a SparkContext instance with or without creating a ROOT:SparkConf.md[SparkConf] object first.

-NOTE: You may want to read link:spark-SparkContext-creating-instance-internals.adoc[Inside Creating SparkContext] to learn what happens behind the scenes when SparkContext is created.
+NOTE: You may want to read spark-SparkContext-creating-instance-internals.md[Inside Creating SparkContext] to learn what happens behind the scenes when SparkContext is created.

 === [[getOrCreate]] Getting Existing or Creating New SparkContext -- `getOrCreate` Methods